anhgelus/golatt/README.md

 # Golatt

-Golatt is a new Go framework helping the creation of website!
+Golatt is a new Go framework helping the creation of websites!

 It is lightweight and heavily customizable.